BMW N54 Spark Plugs

 |0||up to 380hp||Bosch ZR5TPP33S|

 As mentioned above the stock N55 does not make enough boost to require a colder plug.
 Even with FBO and meth injection, race gas, or E85 blends it struggles to make enough boost to crack 430hp.
 Colder plugs are not a necessity and the stock plugs should be adequate up to 380hp and then a colder plug may be extra insurance.
+The Bosch plug ending in "S" is preferred because of its larger resistor.
+But the "S" plug is only available as a Genuine BMW part due to an exclusive deal with Bosch.
+We have the Genuine BMW plug available for purchase here.

 |-1||over 380hp||Bosch ZMR5TPP330|